What is a Laser?

 In the hands of a skilled specially trained periodontist, lasers are very safe.
 In fact the primary safety factor used during laser treatment is proper protective eye wear.
 Dental lasers are very low powered, which is essential for treating the delicate tissues of the mouth.
 In addition, the controlled heat and light of the laser destroys many bacteria and viruses in the mouth and inside periodontal pockets.

 There are many benefits of laser dentistry.
 They include:

 - Less time in the dental chair.

 Today many dental services can be performed with the laser or traditional treatment.
 The procedure itself is usually covered by your dental insurance to some extent BUT the laser mode of therapy is NOT.
 You must decide if the extra expense for the laser will be worthwhile for you, as it will in many cases add to the cost out of pocket.

 Is Laser Dental Periodontal Treatment For Me?

-After thorough examination, Dr. Packman can determine if the use of our laser is indicated for you.
+After thorough examination, the Dentist can determine if the use of our laser is indicated for you.
 Apart from the fact that laser treatment is very gentle and quiet and heals with very little post-operative discomfort or bleeding, laser treatment may be very beneficial for the following situations:

 - Blood Thinners: If you are on Coumadin or take aspirin every day and your MD does not want you to stop them, then laser treatment is beneficial because of the reduced chance of bleeding during treatment.